Amanita verna: Toxicity

 This mushroom's toxicity and symptoms are similar, if not identical to that of the death cap.
 Like other members of the subfamily Phalloideae, the fool's mushroom has been implicated in a number of serious or fatal poisonings.

 There are no negative symptoms from eating this fungus until 6–24 hours after ingestion.
 The first symptom is simply unease.
 Violent cramps and diarrhea follow.
 On the third day, the same symptoms repeat themselves, but while to many this may seem like a sign of recovery, most of the time it is simply a herald of the final onset of symptoms, which include kidney and liver failure due to amatoxins.
-At this point, drastic measures like liver transplants need to be taken, or the victim would most likely die.
+At this point, drastic measures like liver transplant needs to be taken, or the victim will likely die.